w3f/polkadot-wiki/docs/general/constants-variables.md

 The deposit to reserve an index on Polkadot is <RPC network="polkadot" path="consts.indices.deposit" defaultValue={100000000000} filter="humanReadable"/>.

+#### Maximum Number of Nominators

+The maximum number of nominators on Polkadot is uncapped and currently sits at <RPC network="polkadot" path="query.staking.counterForNominators" defaultValue={50000}/>.

 #### Minimum Active Bond

 The minimum amount of tokens to nominate on Polkadot is <RPC network="polkadot" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.